 None of these characters are “good guys”, and yet, despite their flaws, we identify with their predicaments.
 We care about what happens to them.
 We even root for their success.

-One of my favourite things about the film are the masks on the wall of Anselmo’s fortune telling business.
+One of my favourite things about Somewhere In The Night are the masks on the wall of Anselmo’s fortune telling business.

 This trio of blank white masks are symbols of Taylor’s character arc: the old him (Larry Cravat), the present him (George Taylor) and the person that he’s striving to become.